markagreen/asymptomatic_testing_evaluation/scripts/README.md

 7. multi_level_models.R - Cleans individual/record level data and analyses in multi-level model for Sensitivity Analyses in the paper (only possible for multiple tests and positivity).

+8. create_reg_plots.R - Creates the summary plots for the spatial regression models (Figures 2-4).

 In terms of workflow, clean_test_data.R was run first to process the raw data.
 Then the 'spatial_models' files were run individually, which each clean files further and run all analyses including descriptives and Bayesian analytical models (the scripts call the 'descriptives' and 'tidy' files within them).
-Summary_plots.R was used for creating additional plots for the paper.
+Summary_plots.R and create_reg_plots.R were used for creating additional plots for the paper.
 Finally, multi_level_models.R were used for sensitivity analyses.

+We are unable to share data openly here due to the sensitive nature of the data.
+Data are accessible via CIPHA.
+Requests can be made to the Data Access Committee for extracts of the larger-scale data which cannot be released openly due to information governance requirements.